guillaumedelre/dream-cheeky-thunder-driver/README.md

 ================

 Nodejs API for controller dream cheeky missile launcher.
-This is a reinforcement of [pathikrit's *node-thunder-driver* library](https://github.com/pathikrit/node-thunder-driver), with some unexpected behaviours removed and extra features.
+This is a reinforcement of [jackkwong's *dream-cheeky-api* library](https://github.com/jackkwong/dream-cheeky-api), which handle led.

 ____________________

 Installation
 ==============
-1. `npm install dream-cheeky-driver`
+1. `npm install dream-cheeky-thunder`
-2. In your js file, add `var DCDriver = require('dream-cheeky-driver');`
+2. In your js file, add `var DCDriver = require('dream-cheeky-hunder');`

 ____________________